College Factual by our College Data Analytics Team

 6 Majors With Completions

-During the most recent year for which we have data, students from 6 majors graduated from New College of Florida.
-Of these students, 344 received undergraduate degrees and 344 graduated with a master's or doctor's degree.
+In the latest year of available data, students from 6 majors graduated from New College of Florida.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 Learn more about the majors offered at New College of Florida along with which ones have the highest average starting salaries.

-In 2022-2023, 46 students took at least one online class at New College of Florida.
-This is a decrease from the 72 students who took online classes the previous year.
+8 students took at least one online class at New College of Florida.

 Learn more about online learning at New College of Florida.